-- Since there are a majority of laborers in the area, during our time of study most of them were not at home to give the answers. - A concurrent health facility assessment was not performed which would have helped to understand additional supply-side factors.
+- Since there are a majority of laborers in the area, during our time of study most of them were not at home to give the answers. - A concurrent health facility evaluation was not conducted which could have helped to understand other supply-side factors.